onflow/cadence/docs/language.md

-// create a new instance of the struct as an optional let value: Value? = new Value() let noValue: Value? = nil
+// create a new instance of the struct as an optional let value: Value? = new Value()
+// create another optional with the same type, but nil let noValue: Value? = nil

 // Access the `number` field using optional chaining